REAIABook/REAIABook/readme.md

   tweet.sp <- tweet.sp[which(in.seattle), ]
 ```

-The sentiment score are integer values ranging from -5 to 5, based on their sentiment.
+The sentiment scores are integer values ranging from -5 to 5, with low numbers being negative sentiment.
 For the purposes of judging local sentiment we will only consider positive and negative sentiment, thus we must filter and transform the data.

 We start by removing all neutral tweet (sentiment of 0) from the data.